vladinator1000/blog/content/blog/slop-machines.md

 Language models are undoubtfully useful, but they have become synonymous with artificial intelligence, while being only a subset of it.

 As humans, we are constantly engaged in the process of gathering evidence for our existence.
-The less often we see this evidence - the less often we learn.
+The less often we see this evidence, the less often we learn.

 This idea is based on [Active Inference](https://direct.mit.edu/books/oa-monograph/5299/Active-InferenceThe-Free-Energy-Principle-in-Mind) - a way of understanding sentient behavior.
 It looks at perception, planning and action from the perspective of probabilistic inference.
 Based on an optimization theory called the Free Energy Principle, which is about making a prediction, sampling the world, measuring your "surprise" and minimizing it over time.